Sept. 3, 2025 - Freedomain Radio - Stefan Molyneux

 You shouldn't let either affect you too much, except for those you're really close to.

-But uh go out there and you know, it's funny because we all love these superhero movies.
+And, you know, it's funny because we all love these superhero movies.

-We all love like battling the robots and battling the aliens and battling agent Smith and we love kung fu movies.
+We all love like battling the robots and battling the aliens and battling Agent Smith and we love kung fu movies.

-And then when it comes to just disagreeing with people in your life, you're like, oh, we get all this fainting couch, and oh, I'm gonna need my smelling salts.
+And then when it comes to just disagreeing with people in your life, you're like, oh, we get all this fainting couch.

 I have to lie down.

-And it's like, stop watching uh uh noble uh verbal.
+And it's like, stop watching Noble verbal.

-Well, I mean, of course I want to keep it verbal and peaceful, but stop watching Noble Combat and thinking you can never participate in it.
+Well, I mean, of course, I want to keep it verbal and peaceful, but stop watching Noble Combat and thinking you can never participate in it.

 You know, embrace it.